-My career spans: a) recent academic experience in development of innovation and outreach programs, b) professor of the practice with instructing over 50 biomedical engineering development courses, c) development of a Master of Biomedical Innovation and Development degree, d) previous industry experience in product development and commercialization for medical devices, consumer, and industrial products.
+Career spans: a) recent academic experience in development of innovation and outreach programs, b) professor of the practice with instructing over 50 biomedical engineering development courses, c) development of a Master of Biomedical Innovation and Development degree, d) previous 30+ years of industry experience in product development, marketing, and commercialization of medical devices, consumer, and industrial products.

 Industry Expertise (4)